 - Director district boundaries are intended to balance the number of members in the respective districts while endeavoring not to split towns, villages, or cities between districts.
-See map of director districts at right. - The cooperative has seven (7) directors, two of which serve from each district and one (1) serving in an at-large position.
+See map of director districts. - The cooperative has seven (7) directors, two of which serve from each district and one (1) serving in an at-large position.

-This year members will be asked to elect two directors for a three-year term: one position from district one (1) and one from district three (3).
-These seats are currently held by Jim Hager, town of Colby (District 1) and Scott Johnson, town of Unity (District 3).
+This year members will be asked to elect three directors for a three-year term: one position from district one (1), one from district two (2), and one from the at-large district.
+These seats are currently held by Marvin Verkuilen, town of Worden (District 1); Herman Seebandt, town of Weston (District 2); and Thomas Odeen, town of Loyal (District - at-large).
 These directors are eligible for re-election.

-Any advisory resolutions must be received by the cooperative at least 15 days prior to the annual meeting.
+Any advisory resolutions must be received by the cooperative at least 15 days prior to the annual meeting

 The cooperative's bylaws establish the minimum qualifications for being a director as well as broader detail on the election process.
 A copy of the bylaws is available on the cooperative's website at www.cecoop.com or by contacting the business office at 715-267-6188.
-If you have any additional questions about becoming a director, please contact Tim Stewart, CEO/GM, at the business office
+If you have any additional questions about becoming a director, please contact Tim Stewart, CEO/GM, at the business office.

 Directors are expected to attend monthly board meetings; represent the cooperative in state, regional, and national affairs; and take advantage of NRECA educational opportunities such as classes, seminars, and workshops.
 Directors need to read, study, and analyze a lot of information throughout the month to keep informed on the electric industry.
-Directors will spend approximately 20 to 35 days a year in performance of their duties.
+Directors will spend approximately 20 to 35 days a year in the performance of their duties.